 Sports Capital 2018: Does Class Matter?

-For a few weeks now, the allocation of Sports Capital Grants has made headlines across the country.
-With these allocations comes moans, groans, cheers and praise for a grant system that is severely underfunded.
+In January 2020, the allocation of Sports Capital Grants made headlines across the country.
+With these allocations came moans, groans, cheers and praise for a grant system that is severely underfunded.
 However, the recipients of the grant money has caused much debate.
 Most recently, Mr Ewan MacKenna and Mr Philip Boucher-Hayes have inputted to the debate on Sports Capital Grants.
 Is it about “La-la Land” forgetting what sport really is?
 Or, do we all need a significant dose of reality?
-Mr Mackenna writes “To be fair to the sports grants system, that it exists is a step in the right direction.
+Mr MacKenna writes “To be fair to the sports grants system, that it exists is a step in the right direction.
 But how it exists is problematic.”
 The issue, though, is not how it exists, but rather the general Irish interpretation of the grants system.
 Over the past number of years, 2into3 has conducted research on Sports Capital Grants.
 As outlined in previous research findings, delving deeper into the figures better informs the debate.
 Questioning the allocation by quantum is not a fair assessment of the Department of Transport, Tourism and Sport’s (DTTAS) policy towards the allocation of Sports Capital Grants.

 Following the fallout of the 2017 round, DTTAS followed through on their commitment to dedicate more funding to socio-economic disadvantaged areas.
 The system they have used for the more recent rounds was the Pobal Deprivation Index.
 Clubs that were based in disadvantaged areas, according to the Index, were given more marks than clubs not in these areas.
 Furthermore, the level of own funding required varied depending on your location in the Pobal Index.
 Clubs from disadvantaged areas were given greater preference.
 However, many have taken exception to the DTTAs allocation of money, see table 1.